aiueo13/tauri-plugin-android-fs/README.md

 ```

 # Usage
-If you need to use file data on frontend, consider using Tauri’s custom protocols for efficient transmission.
-Or convert `tauri_plugin_android_fs::FileUri` to `tauri_plugin_fs::FilePath` and use tauri_plugin_fs functions on frontend.
+This section explains how to use this plugin on the Rust side.
+If you need JavaScript bindings on the frontend, please see [this link](https://www.npmjs.com/package/tauri-plugin-android-fs-api?activeTab=readme).

 ### 1. Dialog